AdaRoseCannon/progressive-web-apps-talk/short.md

 # Follow along at home

-Firstly a heads up this will be pretty code heavy but the notes are online so you can follow along or read later.
+There are a lot of code heavy slides.

+I don't have time to step through them in detail but you can read along at home.

 > <h1>Notes and slides:</h1>
 > <h2><script>document.write('https://' + document.location.hostname + document.location.pathname)</script></h2>